circled-me/server/README.md

 - `TURN_SERVER_IP` - if configured, Pion TURN server would be started locally and this value used to advertise ourselves.
 Should be your public IP.
 Defaults to empty string
 - `TURN_SERVER_PORT` - Defaults to port '3478' (UDP)
 - `TURN_TRAFFIC_MIN_PORT` and `TURN_TRAFFIC_MAX_PORT` - Advertise-able UDP port range for TURN traffic.
 Those ports need to be open on your public IP (and forwarded to the circled.me server instance).
 Defaults to 49152-65535
+- `GAODE_API_KEY` - Gaode API key to use for reverse geocoding and maps for the clients' devices.
+Use Gaode in China as the default OpenStreetMap provider is not available there. *NOTE: This API key will be shared with authenticated users.
+Pass it only if you trust all the users of your server.*

 ## docker-compose example
 ```yaml